pistachio04/Portofolio_Quality_Assurance/README.md

   * can perform manual functional and usability testing of web applications

 __API testing__
-  * gained experience through manual testing of REST APIs
+  * gained experience through manual testing of REST APIs using Postman

 __Test documentation__
   * can create test cases